system76/docs/_articles/switch-from-macos-to-popos.md

 Developers offer a variety of game titles through the Pop!\_Shop, and there are large numbers of Linux native games available through Steam.

-Valve, the company behind Steam, now actively contributes improvements to the WINE project and have forked their own version of it, called Proton, for even greater compatibility.
+Valve, the company behind Steam, now actively contributes improvements to the WINE project and have forked their own version of it, called Proton, for even greater compatibility for Windows games on Linux.

 Lutris is a community created, open-source program which helps users organize their games library and offers turnkey installer scripts for a variety of popular games, emulators and compatibility software.